-Knowing that there are many ways that your license can be suspended by the State of Florida and that driving with a suspended license can be a crime it becomes imperative to make sure your license is not suspended.
+Knowing that there are many ways that your license can be suspended by the State and that driving while license suspended can be a crime it becomes imperative to make sure your license is not suspended.
 Here is how to check if your license is suspended.

 How We Try To Get Your Driver’s License Back

 There are various ways to reinstate a suspended driver’s license and make it valid again before the end of the suspension period.
 In order to be able to tell you what can be done (or not done) there are a few things we will need to evaluate your situation.